 C4.
 Aim 4.
 Integrating data, developing temporal-spatial regulatory networks and a mini-encyclopedia

 C4.1 Integrating ChIP- and RNA-seq data

-To recapitulate the “Encyclopedia” produced by ENCODE, our mini-encyclopedia consists of different levels of annotation.
+To generate something comparable to the “Encyclopedia” produced by ENCODE, we will develop a mini-encyclopedia that will consist of different levels of annotation.
 The ground level annotations include peaks derived directly from our TF ChIP-Seq data, some of the existing modENCODE chromatin data, as well as the new H3K27ac data.
 The ground level peaks will then be integrated to predict regulatory elements like enhancers.
 We have developed a set of tools to identify enhancers and the genes they regulate.
 First, we have applied machine-learning methods that integrate multiple genomics features, for example, using ENCODE data of >100 TF binding sites, to classify regulatory regions.
-A particular class of regions is the gene-distal regulatory modules comprised of potential enhancers \cite{22950945}.
-More recently, using signal processing techniques, we have developed another machine learning model to identify enhancers based on histone marks such as H3K27ac.
+A particular class of regions is the gene-distal regulatory modules comprised of potential enhancers \cite{22950945}. ***What is the relevance of this to the compact genome of the worm, where almost all studies have shown that upsteam region and in some cases the first introns are sufficient to generate the native expression pattern? *** More recently, using signal processing techniques, we have developed another machine learning model to identify enhancers based on histone marks such as H3K27ac.
 The method has been used for enhancer prediction in human, mouse and fly.
 We plan build a pipeline specific for the purpose of this proposal.
-The predicted enhancers by our pipeline will be an important resource for the model organisms’ community, and there will be many research avenues.
+The enhancers predicted by our pipeline will be an important resource for the model organism community, and there will be many research avenues. ***This doesn’t say anything.***

 A higher level annotation is the linkage between enhancers and targets.
-We have many experiences in using these information for functional annotations.
+We have much experience in using these information ***Beyond the grammar, what does this mean?*** for functional annotations.
 First, we will annotate the regulatory roles of genomic regions according to their TF binding and histone modification status, using our statistical models \cite{22950945}.
 We developed the Function-based Prioritization of Sequence Variants (FunSeq) tool \cite{24092746} for identification of candidate drivers in tumor genomes, and more recently, a more elaborate and flexible framework for this tool. \cite{25273974}.
-A possible project is to apply similar machine learning models for understand the potential functions of these enhancer candidates, generating the linkages between enhancers and their target genes.
-Overall, the mini-encyclopedia of model organisms will be compatible with the ENCODE Encyclopedia and facilitate the comparison between human and model organisms.
+A possible project ***This is too tentative.
+What will we do here?*** is to apply similar machine learning models for understanding the potential functions of these enhancer candidates, generating the linkages between enhancers and their target genes. ***This seem overkill in the worm, where the assignment for half of the genes seems trivial (for head to tail genes, the upstream region targets the downstream gene.
+For the other half of genes – head-to-head – proximity is a good rule of thumb. *** Overall, the mini-encyclopedia of model organisms will be compatible with the ENCODE Encyclopedia and facilitate the comparison between human and model organisms.